-With climate change and increased anthropologic activities on the rise, the coasts will face higher threats.
+With climate change and increased anthropologic activities on the rise, coastline environments and communities will face higher threats.
 Researchers are considering many forms of "green infrastructure" to protect against storm surge, including coral reefs, seagrasses, and mangrove trees.
 Mangroves are able to dissipate wave energy because of their complex prop root system.
 Under the direction of Dr. Heidi Nepf, I conducted experiments to determine the drag coefficient of mangrove trees.
 The drag coefficient is important to calibrate numerical models that can be used to plan future mangrove reforestation projects.

 Rhizophora mangle can grow in a variety of environments, including saltwater, freshwater and brackish water

 The experiments were conducted in a flume with 32 1/12-scale model mangroves.

 I presented this research at the poster session of the Massachusetts Institute of Technology Summer Research Program.